Menu Icon

 In the case of open ID sperm donors, the identity of the sperm donor (identity release) might not be revealed to the donor-conceived child until they are 18 years old.
 Known donors, who are sometimes a relative or friend of the intended parents,xv generally allow for more frequent communication between the sperm donor and the intended parents.

-Usually, donor sperm samples are frozen and subsequently thawed prior to intrauterine insemination (IUI) or IVF.
-Frozen sperm allows for sperm banking and storage and allows time for the donor to be tested again for transmissible infections prior to insemination.
-The freezing and thawing process is highly controlled to prevent damage to the sperm.xvi In general, fresh sperm transfer is not recommended due to the risk of transmission of disease if the donor finds out he is seropositive for a communicable infection after the semen has been used for insemination.
-This can be true in the case of some STIs, such as HIV, where initial testing of an HIV-positive individual may be negative before turning positive several months later.
-Thus, the American Society of Reproductive Medicine (ASRM) recommends that fresh semen only be used in the case of sexually intimate partners.xvii
+Usually, donor sperm samples are frozen and subsequently thawed prior to intrauterine insemination (IUI) or IVF.xvi In general, fresh sperm transfer is not recommended due to the risk of transmission of disease.
+Thus, the American Society for Reproductive Medicine (ASRM) suggests that fresh semen only be used in the case of sexually intimate partners.xvii

 How many vials of sperm are needed?

-Once the appropriate number of vials has been determined and it is time for the sperm to be used in IUI or IVF, the vials are thawed (if frozen) and the sperm samples are washed in an inexpensive quick procedure known as washing.
-This is done to concentrate the sperm into a smaller volume and remove other components of the seminal fluid that may interfere with fertilization.xix
+Once the appropriate number of vials has been determined and it is time for the sperm to be used in IUI or IVF, the vials are thawed (if frozen) and the sperm samples are washed.
+This step is done to concentrate the sperm into a smaller volume and remove other components of the seminal fluid that may interfere with fertilization.xix

-What are the treatment options when using donor sperm?
+What are the fertility treatment options when using donor sperm?

 IUI with donor sperm

-IUI involves the injection of sperm into the uterine cavity.
-The goal of IUI is for the woman’s own egg to become fertilized by the donor sperm, whereafter the embryo implants into the uterine lining to achieve pregnancy.
+Intrauterine insemination (IUI) involves the injection of sperm into the uterine cavity.
+The goal of IUI is for the female’s own egg to become fertilized by the donor sperm, and for the embryo to implant into the uterine lining to achieve pregnancy.
 IUI is performed at the time of female ovulation.xxi

 IVF using donor sperm

-IVF is the process by which a woman’s egg is mixed with donor sperm in a laboratory dish.
-Once fertilization occurs, the embryo is then cultured in the lab and transferred to the uterus of the recipient of the embryo.
+In vitro fertilization (IVF) is the process by which a female’s egg is mixed with donor sperm in a laboratory dish.
+Once fertilization occurs, the embryo is cultured in the lab and transferred to the uterus of the recipient of the embryo.

-IVF may be completed with ICSI, in which a pre-selected sperm cell from the sperm donor is injected directly into the egg.
+IVF may be completed with intracytoplasmic sperm injection (ICSI), in which a pre-selected sperm cell from the sperm donor is injected directly into the egg.
 It is especially useful in male factor infertility (MFI) because it overcomes the process of sperm cells having to swim to and penetrate the egg on their own.
-However, ICSI is becoming more and more common even in the absence of MFI.xxiii
+However, ICSI is becoming more and more common even in the absence of MFI.xxii

 Who carries the pregnancy?

-The person who carries the pregnancy is the recipient of the embryo fertilized by donated sperm, whether by IUI or IVF.
+The person who carries the pregnancy receives the embryo fertilized by donated sperm, whether by IUI or IVF.
 This person will either be a female intended parent who used IUI or IVF, or a gestational carrier in the case of IVF only.

 Intended parent

-If the intended parent plans to carry the pregnancy, she will need to undergo pre-pregnancy investigations prior to embryo transfer or IUI.
-This includes a detailed review of the intended parent’s medical, surgical, and psychiatric history, medication and substance use, and medical family history.
+If the intended parent plans to carry the pregnancy, she will need to undergo a pre-pregnancy medical assessment prior to embryo transfer or IUI.
+This assessment includes a detailed review of the intended parent’s medical, surgical, and psychiatric history, medication and substance use, and family medical history.
 The pre-pregnancy investigation also includes a physical exam to ensure that the recipient is a good candidate for carrying a pregnancy.

 Gestational carrier

 In traditional surrogacy using donor sperm and the surrogate’s own eggs, IUI can be performed.
-However, this is no longer a common practice.
-More often, a gestational carrier is used so that the woman carrying the baby does not have a genetic connection to the child.
+However, it is no longer a common practice.
+More often, a gestational carrier is used so that the female carrying the baby does not have a genetic connection to the child.

 What are the success rates for using donor sperm?